What Is Marzipan?

 Step 3: Enjoy!

 The marzipan is now ready to use!
 You can eat it as-is like candy, or press it into molds to make fun shapes like fruits, stars or animals.
 It can also be used like fondant as a cake topper or placed between two cake layers to create a flavorful divider.
-If you’d like, you can color it using food coloring to make everything extra festive.
+If you’d like, you can color it using food coloring to make it extra festive.